Not All Invariants Are Equal: Curating Training Data to Accelerate Program Verification with SLMs: Abstract

 \section{Abstract}

-The synthesis of inductive loop invariants is a critical bottleneck in automated program verification.
-While Large Language Models (LLMs) show promise in mitigating this issue, they often fail on hard instances, generating invariants that are invalid or computationally ineffective.
-While fine-tuning is a natural route to mitigate this limitation, obtaining high-quality training data for invariant generation remains an open challenge.
-We present a rigorous data curation pipeline designed to extract high-quality training signals from raw verifier-generated invariants.
-First, we formalize the properties required for a high-quality training invariant.
-Second, we propose \textsc{Wonda}, a pipeline that refines noisy data via AST-based normalization, followed by LLM-driven semantic rewriting and augmentation with provable quality guarantees.
-We demonstrate that fine-tuning Small Language Models (SLMs) on this curated dataset result in consistent and significant performance gain.
-In particular, a fine-tuned 4B parameter model matches the utility of a GPT-OSS-120B baseline and approaches the state-of-the-art GPT-5.2, without incurring reasoning-time overhead.
-On challenging instances from the recent InvBench evaluation suite, our approach doubles the invariant correctness and speedup rates of base models; and improves their Virtual Best Performance (VBP) rates on the verification task by up to 14.2\%.
+The synthesis of inductive loop invariants remains a critical bottleneck in automated program verification.
+While Large Language Models (LLMs) show promise in mitigating this issue, they often fail on complex programs, producing invariants that are invalid or computationally ineffective.
+Although fine-tuning is a natural strategy to address these limitations, obtaining high-quality training data remains an open challenge.
+We first formalize the properties required for a high-quality training invariant, and then present \textsc{Wonda}, a rigorous data curation pipeline that extracts such invariants from raw verifier output via AST-based normalization followed by LLM-driven semantic rewriting and augmentation with provable quality guarantees.
+Fine-tuning Small Language Models (SLMs) on \textsc{Wonda}-curated data yields consistent gains across the Qwen3, Llama-3.1, and Mistral families: the 4B and 8B Qwen3 models nearly double invariant correctness and double speedup rates, while Llama-3.1-8B triples both.
+On the challenging InvBench suite, the same 4B model outperforms an off-the-shelf model 20$\times$ its size and matches the end-to-end verification time of GPT-OSS-120B, while a 14B Qwen3 model matches that of the frontier model GPT-5.2, all without test-time compute overhead.
+Our code is publicly available on \href{https://github.com/idopinto/wonda}{GitHub}.